tbensky/selenium-peoplesoft/README.md

 <img src=https://github.com/tbensky/selenium-peoplesoft/blob/master/Images/004_spinner.png>

-These annoying spinners will turn out to be very useful later on though (stay tuned).
+(Note: These annoying spinners will turn out to be very useful later on.)

 # My data for PS

 I must use PS to tell the university about my local department's scheduling plans for upcoming terms (what classes, where, times of day, intructor names, etc.).
-Once in a backend database, the data then goes to student registration pages (also some derivative of PS), payroll, tuition bills, etc.
+Once in a backend database, the data then goes to student registration pages (also some derivative of PS), payroll, tuition bills, and some data visualization tools, etc.

 Internally, as I create my department's schedule, I end up with a CSV file containing all information about my department's upcoming course offerings.
 Something like this: